 Read More – Kuchipudi – the dance village of Andhra Pradesh

 Visiting the village is like being in an open-air museum.
 The houses are all decorated with lovely colorful paintings.
 Every house makes you stop and admire the work.
 The people of Raghurajpur have made sure that different kinds of work are displayed on their walls.
-Artists are sitting in their balconies doing their work.
+Artists are sitting on their balconies doing their work.
 A small walk around the village will completely take you into the world of art and craft traditions of Odisha.

 Traditional Art of painting on Palm Leaves

-Raghurajpur is best known for making Pattachitra – the ancient art of painting on the palm leaves.
+Raghurajpur is best known for making Pattachitra – the ancient art of painting on palm leaves.
 The artist here though works on various mediums now including cotton & silk cloth, coconut shells, areca nutshells, glass bottles, stone, wood, etc. They even make masks & toys.

 Read More – Ektaal, the artist village of Chhattisgarh

-Sahu, Swain, Maharana, Goldsmith are the primary communities engaged in this activity.
+Sahu, Swain, Maharana, and Goldsmith are the primary communities engaged in this activity.
 There is only one Brahmin in the village.